simulogics/prosperousuniverse-docs/content/tutorials/planetary-population/_index.md

 __Explorer's Grace__: Planets that are colonized for the first time (i.e. there were no player bases on them before), receive a bonus of 50% on their population's happiness for the first four weeks.

 ### Population Shifts
 Besides population growth from happiness, there is another mechanism that causes parts of a workforce tier to "level up" to the next.
-If a workforce tier grows, a percentage of the new workers will shift into the next tier.
+A small percentage of Pioneers, Settlers, Technicians and Engineers will shift into the next higher tier.
 Note that this is the _only_ way for the engineer and scientist tiers to grow!

-The exact level-up percentage depends on the target tier's happiness.
+The exact level-up percentage depends on the target tier (higher tiers are generally less likely to shift) and its happiness.
 For example, a really happy scientist tier will make shifts from engineer to scientist more likely.
 Additionally, the percentage can be increased by building and leveling up educational infrastructure (planetary broadcasting hub, library, university).

 ## Population Infrastructure
 ![Population infrastructure](population-infrastructure.png)